AliceO2Group/O2DPG/DATA/README.md

 - Check out the [O2DPG](https://github.com/AliceO2Group/O2DPG) repository to your home folder on the EPN (`$HOME` in the following).
 - Copy the content of `O2DPG/DATA/testing/examples` (description library file `workflows.desc` and workflow script `example-workflow.sh`) to another place INSIDE the repository, usually under `testing/detectors/[DETECTOR]` or `testing/private/[USERNAME]`.
 - Edit the workflow script to your needs, adjust / rename the workflow in the description library file.
   - See [here](#Topology-descriptions) for the syntax of the library file (in case it is not obvious), and make sure not to override the listed protected environment variables.
-The workflow script is just a bash script that starts a DPL workflow, which must have the `--dds` parameter in order to create a partial DDS topology.
+The workflow script is just a bash script that starts a DPL workflow, which must have the `--dds ${WORKFLOWMODE_FILE}` parameter in order to create a partial DDS topology.
   - Make sure that the workflow script fullfils the [requirements](#Workflow-requirements), particularly that it respects the requested environment variables.
   - Use `O2PDPSuite` for the modules to load to have the latest installed version, or `O2PDPSuite/[version]` to specify a version.
 - Create an empty folder in your `$HOME` on the EPN, in the following `$HOME/test`.